Marcel Hörler

 Vita

 Marcel Hörler is a curator and cultural mediator who lives in Zurich.
 He was socialized in a nuclear family of the working class, in provincial circumstances, as the white son of a florist and later housewife and a truck driver.
 After an apprenticeship, he dedicated himself to the study of social work with a specialization in socioculture at Universities of Applied Sciences and Arts in Lucerne and The Hague and worked for several years in various social work fields.
 In 2021 he completed a Master of Arts in Art Education, Curatorial Studies at the Zurich University of the Arts.
-Marcel is co-director/co-founder of Dogo Residenz, co-director of Blickfelder Festival, co-founder of HOX - Plattform für kritische Betrachtungen and part of the Baby Angel collective.
+Marcel is co-director/co-founder of Dogo Residenz, co-founder of HOX - Plattform für kritische Betrachtungen and part of the Baby Angel collective.
 Since 2015 he has been realizing art and culture projects.

 CV